KyleKCarter/Backlog/README.md

 # Backlog

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.2.
+This project is essentially a LetterBox clone but with a video game twist!

 ## Development server